DFHack/dfhack/docs/guides/quickfort-library-guide.rst

 ------------------

 Several mining patterns to choose from when searching for gems or ores.
-The patterns can be repeated up or down z-levels for exploring through the depths.
+The patterns can be repeated up or down z-levels (via quickfort's ``--repeat`` commandline option) for exploring through the depths.

 - :source:`library/exploratory-mining/tunnels.csv <data/blueprints/library/exploratory-mining/tunnels.csv>`
 - :source:`library/exploratory-mining/vertical-mineshafts.csv <data/blueprints/library/exploratory-mining/vertical-mineshafts.csv>`